Delayed Construction in Turkey: Rights of Foreign Buyers in Off-Plan Property Projects

 A delayed construction project can trap a foreign buyer between hope and legal risk.
 The buyer may have paid instalments, expected delivery, planned residence or resale, and then discover that the project timeline is not matching the contract.

-Short answer: action is possible, but the file is not safe unless contract delivery date and annexes, payments, receipts and developer promises, notice, refund and penalty clauses and title deed, completion and lawsuit strategy are reviewed together.
+Action may be possible, but the route should be chosen only after contract delivery date and annexes, payments, receipts and developer promises, notice, refund and penalty clauses and title deed, completion and lawsuit strategy have been reviewed together.

 Contents